eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ##	EDA, Electronic Design Automation

-Skills for EDA software development, and other high-end EDA software development:
+Skills for EDA software development, and other high-end software development:
 + Production quality coding standards and patterns.
 + Build system experience, like:
 	- Maven